Top 14 Venture Capital Firms for Real Estate Startups

 Image of Kairos HQ - Top VCs in Real Estate

-Kairos HQ is a New York-based firm that operates as both an incubator and a venture capital investor, building and backing brands that aim to make life simpler and more affordable.
+Kairos HQ is a New York-based firm that operates as both an incubator and venture capital fund.
+They build and invest in companies that aim to make life simpler and more affordable for the current generation.

 • Investor type: Incubator, Venture Capital